simonemberton/Introduction_to_Creative_Coding/Week_12/README.md

 You will need a webcam for this workshop.

 Team up with someone and help each other with these tasks.
-(Perhaps you will captute each other for the dataset).
+(Help each other capture images for the dataset).

 ### Task 1 - Teachable Machine - Creating a model from dataset with classes